w33ble/mri-help/README.md

 #### mriOptions.help.@signature

 Used to override the function signature on the `Usage:` line.
 By default, if only shows `[options]`.
 It is useful to add other parameters based on your use, such as `<file>`.

+#### mriOptions.help.@signature

+Used to show custom description text under the usage line.
+This is especially useful if you are using _ args, and would like to describe how they are used.

 #### mriOptions.help.*arg*